firas457/Fcnti-Locking-multi-threaded-client-server/README.md

-# operating_systems_4
+# operating_systems_5

 multi threaded client-server:

 clinet.cpp file ->  for the client

-SERVER.cpp ->  implementing server that handles multiple clients with the use of mutexe , the server handles calls from the clients to the stack on the servrer:
+SERVER.cpp ->  implementing server that handles multiple clients with the use of fork() , the server handles calls from the clients to the stack on the servrer:

+implmented new methods to manipulate memory (malloc, free) in multi processes environment.

+fcnti loking used for the stack (to synchronyse shared memory).

 stack calls: